Totora Baby Jacket Pattern

 - 9 laps

-It's important to check your swatch.
-If your knitting is tighter or looser, you can try a larger or smaller needle size to adjust the swatch.
+It's important to check your gauge swatch.
+If you knit too tightly or too loosely, you can try a larger or smaller needle size to match the swatch.

 Step by step